Holckenhus: History

 Holckenhus is located in the grounds of Copenhagen's former West Rampart and takes its name from Holck's Bastion, which used to be located at the site.

 The building was constructed by master mason Albert Nicolai Schioldann in 1891–93.
 It was designed by Philip Smidth.
 The first part of the brick work (basement) was executed by master mason Carl Møller.
 In January 1892, Schioldamm signed a contract with C. Licht for the rest of the brick work.
 It was already completed in May.

 Back in 1885, Schioldann had also constructed the building at Gammel Kongevej 135–138 in Frederiksberg.
 This building was also constructed with studio space for artists on the top floor.

 Schioldann lived in the first-floor apartment at Vester Voulevard 4 (now H. C. Andersens Boulevard.
 Some time between 1895 and 1901, Holckenhus was sold to the Det Kjøbenhavnske Ejendoms Societet.

 In 1923, Prince Viggo rented one of the third-floor apartments at Vester Voldgade 90.
 After his wedding the following year, he was joined there bys wife Eleanor Margaret.
 In 1931, they moved to Store Mariendal north of the city.

 Architecture

 Holckenhus fills the complete city block between Vester Voldgade, Stormgade, HC Andersens Boulevard; and Dantes Plads.
-The front on HC Andersens Boulevard is much shorter than the one on Vestervoldgade, resulting in a perimeter block in the shape of a destinct distinct.
-Ywo short secondary wings project from the yard-side of each of the three longest wings.
+The front on HC Andersens Boulevard is much shorter than the one on Vestervoldgade, resulting in a perimeter block in the shape of a distinct two short secondary wings project from the yard-side of each of the three longest wings.

 The building was designed with inspiration from French Renaissance architecture.
 The two lower floors have granite rustication.
 The upper floors stand in blank red brick with decorations in painted cement.
 French Renaissance architecture was also a source of inspiration for other prominent development projects in Copenhagen, such as Søtorvet and Magasin du Nord.